respectYourNeighbour/cox/README.md

 - First you want to run at least 1 time the command **grunt**, and after that the working project will be created in the folder 'dest/..'.
 - Delete the **deleteble** folder inside the **'dest/..'** folder.

-First you have to install the http-server globaly **npm install http-server -g** <br/>
+## "npm install http-server -g"
+- This command will install the http-server globally.
+- For the app to work you need a http-server and if you dont have one installed, this command will fix that.<br/>
-Check documentation here: https://github.com/nodeapps/http-server <br/>
+- Check more documentation about http-server here: https://github.com/nodeapps/http-server <br/>

+## "http-server"
-From inside the aplications folder, run the **http-server** command to start the simple http-server.
+- From inside the aplications folder, run the **http-server** command to start the simple http-server on that folder.